jidongbsu/cs333/labs/rebinding/README.md

 this screenshot shows we press ctrl-c to stop the attacker web server:
 ![alt text](images/lab-rebinding-stop-attacker-web-server.png "ctrl-c to stop attacker web server")

-this screenshot shows we then run the script to re-start the attacker web server:
+this screenshot shows we then run the same script again to re-start the attacker web server:
 ![alt text](images/lab-rebinding-restart-attacker-web-server.png "run script to re-start attacker web server")

 7.3. on the victim client VM, let the victim client access web page: http://www.attacker32.com:8080/.
 You should be able to see a page with a timer, which goes down from 10 to 0.
 Once it reaches 0, the JavaScript code on this page will send the set-temperature request to http://www.attacker32.com:8080, and then reset the timer value to 10.